y2737924daohegua/corber/pages/frameworks/extending.md

 #### Create a custom framework

 So long as a framework implements validateBuild/build & validateServe/serve it will function.
 You can use this to implement a builder for a different JS framework, but still otherwise use the corber pipeline.

+#### Hard requirements

+For any corber app to work, your applications rootURL must not have a leading slash.

+#### Using with webpack

+corber should work with any webpack app.
+Start with reading the [React implementation](https://github.com/isleofcode/corber/tree/master/lib/frameworks/react) for an example.

+You may also want to use the corber-webpack-plugin for livereload.
+Read the [react](/pages/frameworks/react) for more details.